Kelvinthedrugger/NN_clean/Readme.md

-A much more cleaner neural network from scratch using numpy, for practicing & mood changing
+A much cleaner neural network from scratch using numpy, for practicing & mood changing

     python test.py